Irenexzwen/3D-genome-gitbook/chap2/chap3/32-high-order-data-analysis-pipeline/hi-c-pro-pipeline.md

   ```

 ## ALLELE SPECIFIC ANALYSIS
 From the discussion in Chap1.2 we know that there are differences in paternal and maternal X chromosome organization, with the presence of mega-domains on the inactive X chromosome, which are not seen in the active X chromosome.
 Like as we expected, the inactive X chromosome map is partitioned into two mega-domains.
 The boundary between the two mega-domains lies near the DXZ4 micro-satellite.

-HiC-Pro is able to incorporate phased haplotype information in the Hi-C data processing in order to generate allele-specific contact maps.
+HiC-Pro is able to incorporate phased haplotype information in the Hi-C data processing in order to generate [allele-specific contact maps](http://nservant.github.io/HiC-Pro/AS.html).
 - First: HiC-Pro will mask the reference genome by replacing the SNP position by an ‘N’ using the BEDTools utilities.
 - Then: Once aligned, HiC-Pro browses all reads spanning a polymorphic site, locates the nucleotide at the appropriate position, and assigns the read to either the maternal or paternal allele.
+- Next: classify as allele-specific all pairs for which both reads are assigned to the same parental allele or for which one read is assigned to one parental allele and the other is unassigned.
+- Finally: These allele-specific read pairs are then used to generate a genome-wide contact map for each parental genome and two allele-specific genome-wide contact maps are independently normalized using the iterative correction algorithm.